 When creating learning objectives it is useful to think about which curriculum competencies the learning objective is intending to demonstrate.
 Objectives should not be overly broad, nor so narrow that they are simply a facsimile of an individual competence.
 They should describe achievable goals, that encompass related competencies.
 Once the details of the PDP item have been entered, the learning objective should be linked to the competencies it will demonstrate once the trainee has taken part in relevant activities recorded them in their portfolio.

-Once a trainee is satisfied they have enough evidence for a learning objective, it can be mark it as completed.
+Once a trainee is satisfied they have enough evidence for a learning objective, it can be marked as completed.
 This will set the end date of the objective to the current date and move it into the PDP Archive.
-Objectives in the PDP archive can be reviewed and re-opened and if necessary.
+Objectives in the PDP archive can be reviewed and re-opened if necessary.